Gauravd1234/banking_application/README.md

 # banking_application
 This is a banking software in which you can deposit and withdraw from clients.
 You can add clients; this will be necessary as you start off with no clients initially.
 More updates will be added.
 To run the jar, go to the directory in which the jar is placed and run the command: "java -jar banking_application.jar".
+You have to also create a empty clients file named "data.in" in order to be able to save client information.